November 16, 2017

 The Center for Global Development estimates that the global cost of smallpox - both direct and indirect - in the late 1960s was more than $1.35 billion - and that around $23 million was spent per year between 1967 and 1979 on an intensified eradication programme. ↩

-For example, they estimate that the Against Malaria Foundation can save the life of an individual under 5 for $3,162 by distributing malaria nets, and that Deworm the World can do so for $901.
-You can learn more about how GiveWell conduct their cost-effectiveness analyses here, and also look in detail at the model they use. ↩
+For example, as of August 2018, GiveWell estimates that the Against Malaria Foundation can avert the death of an individual under 5 for $3,957 by distributing malaria nets, and that Deworm the World can accomplish an equivalent amount of good (on their model) for $1,893.
+You can learn more about how GiveWell conducts their cost-effectiveness analyses here, and also look in detail at the model they use. ↩

 Lengeler, 2004: http://www.cochrane.org/CD000363/INFECTN_insecticide-treated-nets-can-reduce-deaths-in-children-by-one-fifth-and-episodes-of-malaria-by-half.
 Gamble, Ekwaru, and ter Kuile, 2006: http://files.givewell.org/files/DWDA%202009/AMF/Gamble.pdf ↩